 A concise summary of the people, clients, practitioners, and publications behind the model

-GCWAL's story is not a marketing line.
-It comes from a long run of work in management development, accreditation, consulting, and practitioner research.
+GCWAL is built on a long history of practice in management development, accreditation, consulting, and practitioner research.
 The model grew from real client work, then matured through publications, programmes, and long-term relationships with organisations and practitioners.

 At the centre of that story are Emeritus Professor Selva Abraham and Dr Param Abraham.
 Selva shaped the Work-Applied Learning model through research and practice.
 Param helped build the institutional discipline around it, with a focus on accreditation, quality assurance, and delivery.